• Skip to primary navigation

 • Bake for 20 minutes.

 • Remove from oven, and flip the slices.
-Pour lemon juice into the dish.
-Use your fingers to break up the dried rosemary, as you evenly sprinkle it across the tofu.
-Grind black pepper evenly over the slices.
+Pour lemon juice onto the tofu, and then sprinkle it with rosemary.
+(If using dried rosemary, use your fingers to break it up as you evenly sprinkle it across the tofu.)
+Grind black pepper & salt evenly over the slices.

 • Bake for 20 more minutes.